opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 ### How can I set workload, deadline and duration in a work package?

-- Workload: Use "Estimated time"
+- Workload: Use the "Estimated time" field
-- Deadline: Use the finish date
+- Deadline: Use the "Finish date" field
-- Duration: Create a custom field or just set start date and finish date.
+- Duration: Use the "Duration" field

 ### How can I see which work packages have been assigned to me as part of a group (e.g. "Marketing team")?